 - Understanding of the Deos Application Programming Interface (API).

-- Participant should be able to successfully develop an application that runs on Deos and utilizes Deos API features.
+- Develop an application that runs on Deos and utilizes Deos API features.

 - Understanding of the development tools and build process.

-- Participant should be able to successfully define time and space quota requirements and access control to platform resources using the Deos Integration Tool.
+- Define time and space quota requirements and access control to platform resources using the Deos Integration Tool.

-- Participant should be able to successfully compile, link, load, and run executable files.
+- Compile, link, load, and run executable files.

-- Participant should be able to successfully use DDS provided software development tools.
+- Use DDS provided software development tools.
 For example:

 - Debugger (MLD)